-The Text Blocks section is located in the More Options area of Math Formula, Cloze Math, and Cloze Math with Image questions.
+The Text Blocks section is located in the More Options area of Cloze Math, Cloze Math with Image, Math Question Generator, and Math formula (Deprecated) question types.

 Configuring Text Blocks